Pixocoin/Pixo-Cash/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.
 Copyright (c) 2009-2014 Bitcoin Core Developers

 ## Acknowledgments